 - the owner could not be discovered by taking reasonable steps (applicable where a person finds property or receives property by mistake and the finder or receiver genuinely believes that the owner cannot be identified or located as in R v MacDonald (1983).

-The belief to the claim does not have to be reasonable, but reasonableness may be a relevant factor in determining if it was in fact held and how plausible the assertion is as in R v Lawrence .
+In s 73(2) of the Crimes Act 1958 each form of “honesty” relies upon the accused having held a particular belief.
+The belief to the claim does not have to be reasonable, but reasonableness may be a relevant factor of a jury in determining if it was in fact held and how plausible the assertion is as in R v Lawrence .
 This belief is determined by a subjective test.
 A subjective test is a test of the culpability of a person’s conduct based on what the person actually believed or knew at the time of alleged offending.

 How far does claim of right extend?